-The following description relates to improvements in a wide-range of prostheses installations into live bones of patients of surgeons.
+As used herein, the term "ultrasonic" refers to a vibration in which at least one oscillation component operates at a frequency greater than about 20 kHz, and more specifically in a range of 20 kHz to 2-3 GHz, and in some instances in a range of about 20 kHz to about 200 kHz patients of surgeons.
 The following discussion focuses primarily on total hip replacement (THR) in which an acetabular cup prosthesis is installed into the pelvis of the patient.
-This 30 cup is complementary to a ball and stem (i.e., a femoral prosthesis) installed into an end of a femur engaging the acetabulum undergoing repair.
+This cup is complementary to a ball and stem (i.e., a femoral prosthesis) installed into an end of a femur engaging the acetabulum undergoing repair.